“”

 Horizon Utility Campus

-Known as the Horizon Utility Campus, the site already includes a new electric substation opened in 2024.
-Within the next three years, other additions will include:
+Known as the Horizon Utility Campus, the site already includes a new electric substation that was energized in 2024.
+Other additions include:

-Horizon’s 400 MW of natural gas-based generation will include 10 individual generating units that will be similar to the generators located on the former site of the Martin Drake Power Plant.
-The technology is highly efficient and produces fewer emissions than other options.
+The site was originally designed to include 400 MW of natural gas-based generation from 10 units similar to those on the former Martin Drake Power Plant site.
+The technology is highly efficient and produces lower emissions than other options.

-The 100 MW of battery energy storage will likely mirror the size and appearance of our first system located at the Jackson Fuller Substation in northeastern Colorado Springs, near East Woodmen Road and Golden Sage Road.
+We will be moving forward with the planned construction of our second 100 MW battery energy storage system at the site.
+The battery storage will likely mirror the size and appearance of our first system, located at the Jackson Fuller Substation in northeastern Colorado Springs, near East Woodmen Road and Golden Sage Road.

 Natural gas-based electric generation and battery energy system storage will allow us to make a careful transition to new technologies and renewable resources without compromising the reliability of our services.